GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 24:** In our metaphor recipes are patterns.
 It's a little bit of a weird word, particularly if you aren't familiar with how it's used in the context of experience design.
 But pattern is a word coined by an architect named Christopher Alexander back in the 1970s to describe people's patterns of behavior when they live in their homes.
 What are the kinds of things that people do again and again in their homes (or expect again and again from their homes) and how might homes be built to support these needs — needs that often go beyond the prosaic needs of shelter and sanitation, but emotional needs: what can a home do to make you feel at home.
 In an important way, Alexander reintroduced human-centered design into the design practice of architecture, and the concepts he developed are just as relevant and practical to any designed experience.

-**Slide 25:** At USWDS, we think of patterns as &#34;things users do again and again on our sites and services.&#34;
+**Slide 25:** At USWDS, we think of patterns as "things users do again and again on our sites and services."

 **Slide 26:** A good way to think about a pattern is as a common interaction.
 When we say pattern, a reasonable synonym is interaction.

 **Slide 27:** But this can seem a little abstract, so we've chosen a specific rubric for how to think of a pattern.
-A pattern completes the sentence, &#34;Help a user to (blank).&#34; And if you're thinking that this sounds a lot like a user story, it sure does.
+A pattern completes the sentence, "Help a user to (blank)."
+And if you're thinking that this sounds a lot like a user story, it sure does.
 Patterns and user stories have significant conceptual overlap.
 Let me give some examples of how we're thinking of patterns.

 **Slide 28:** Help a user to enter their name.